kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Campaign Specific External Data
 -------------------------------

-The External Event entry point allows you to post a JSON data structure along with the triggered external event.
+The External Event entry point allows you to post a JSON data structure along with the triggered external event, which acts as content place holders for personalization.
-This JSON data structure is passed along the program, and can be used to customize how the node behaves when the program is run.
-For example, this data is used to dynamically generate sections in email.
-API based nodes will receive this JSON object in the data field (when present).
+This JSON data structure is passed along the program, and can be used to customize content for recipients as the program is run.
+For example, this data is used to dynamically insert a relevant field value such as *firstname*.
+When the JSON object is present the API based nodes will receive this content in the data field.

 PHP Implementation
 ------------------